turingschool/curriculum/source/projects/jsblogger.markdown

 ### Creating the NEW Action and View

-Previously we setup the @resources :articles@ route in `routes.rb`, and that told Rails that we were going to follow the RESTful conventions for this model named Article.
+Previously, we set up the `resources :articles` route in `routes.rb`, and that told Rails that we were going to follow the RESTful conventions for this model named Article.
 Following this convention, the URL for creating a new article would be `http://localhost:3000/articles/new`.
 From the articles index, click your "Create a New Article" link and it should go to this path.

 Then you'll see an "Unknown Action" error.
 The router went looking for an action named `new` inside the `ArticlesController` and didn't find it.